NarsilDev/digital-ocean-articles/kubernetes-security.md

 * An SSH key pair on your local Linux/Mac OS/BSD machine.
 If you haven't used SSH keys before, you can learn how to set them up by following  [this explanation of how to set up SSH keys on your local machine](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys#generating-and-working-with-ssh-keys).

-* Three servers running Ubuntu 16.04 with at least 1GB RAM.
+* Two servers running Ubuntu 16.04 with at least 2GB RAM.
 You should be able to SSH into each server as the root user with your SSH key pair.

 * Ansible installed on your local machine.
 If you're running Ubuntu 16.04 as your OS, follow the "Step 1 - Installing Ansible" section in  [How to Install and Configure Ansible on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-16-04)  to install Ansible.
 For installation instructions on other platforms like Mac OS X or CentOS, follow the  [official Ansible installation documentation](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-the-control-machine).